 1. Cool Down with Cool Food (and other cooking-related tips)

 Choose dishes and proteins that require little or no cooking, so you can avoid heating up your home and save energy at the same time.
-Check out these for breakfast, salads, light meals, desserts, and some cooling drinks – no stove required.
-You may also enjoy these that fill you up with refreshing, healthy goodness.
+Check out these 23 recipes for breakfast, salads, light meals, desserts, and some cooling drinks – no stove required.
+You may also enjoy these 21 easy summer recipes that fill you up with refreshing, healthy goodness.

 Use time to your advantage – cut down on prep time during the week by cooking your proteins and veggies on the weekend.
 This will lessen your time in the kitchen during those hot summer nights.
-This is especially a great tip for households on as you can take advantage of extended super-off-peak electricity prices on the weekend.
+This is especially a great tip for households on a Time-of-Use DR 1 energy plan as you can take advantage of extended super-off-peak electricity prices on the weekend.